Best & Worst Honda Accord Years

 The 2008 model year, unfortunately, is known as the worst year for the 8th Generation Accord.
 The primary issues were related to the vehicle’s airbags and service brakes.

-There were reports of side curtain airbags on the passenger side deploying unexpectedly, either when the passenger side doors were closed or while the vehicle was in motion.
+There were reports of side curtain airbags on the passenger side deploying suddenly, either when the passenger side doors were closed or while the vehicle was in motion.

-This led to a recall in October 2015, when Honda recalled 300,000 Accords, upon discovering that the sudden deployments were caused by a software issue in the vehicle’s airbag control unit.
+This led to a recall in October 2015, when Honda recalled 300,000 Accords, upon discovering that the abrupt deployments were caused by a software issue in the vehicle’s airbag control unit.

 Best & Worst Years for Honda Accord 9th Generation (2013-2017)